SummerYYY96/SummerYYY96/README.md

-### Hi there 👋.
+### Hi there 👋

-### About me.
+### About me
 I am currently a Master student in the Computational Medicine and Bioinformatcis program at University of Michigan.
 My trainings included biochemistry, genetics, computer sciences and statistics.

+### 🔭 I’m currently working on
+- Multi-omics and single-cell analysis in finding signatures of Ewing Sarcoma

+### 🌱 I’m currently learning

 <!--
 **SummerYYY96/SummerYYY96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.